Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![InteriorLights:Electricity [kW](Hourly)](distributions/figure5.png)

 ### 2.5 InteriorEquipment:Electricity [kW](Hourly)

+The "InteriorEquipment:Electricity[kW](Hourly)" attribute records electricity usage by interior equipment, i.e., appliances or machinery, and is highly relevant to theft detection due to its significance as a manipulable consumption type, e.g., under-reporting in Theft Type 1.
+Its raw distribution is right-skewed with a peak at 0 kW at approximately 200,000 frequency, decreasing to approximately 1,000 at 100 kW, and with a sparse tail to 400 kW, indicative of frequent zero or low equipment usage with occasional peaks.
+There are no missing values in this column.

 - **Significance:** High; manipulable (e.g., under-reporting in Theft Type 1), key for theft detection.
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~200,000), drops to ~1,000 at 100 kW, sparse tail to 400 kW.
 - **Missing Values:** None.